riscv-non-isa/riscv-asm-manual/riscv-asm.md

 Load Immediate
 -------------------

-The following example shows the `li` pseudo instruction which is used to load immediate values:
+The following example shows the `li` pseudoinstruction which is used to load immediate values:

 ```assembly